Freeing up space on Google Photos

 While deleting unnecessary photos is not a great solution, it is also worth seeing what else is eating up our valuable space.

-Remember, deleting photos uploaded to Google Photos before June 2021 will not regain any disk space, because they do not count towards the amount of available space, so there is no point in deleting them.
+Remember, deleting photos uploaded to Google Photos before June 2021 won’t restore any storage space, as they don’t count toward your available storage, so there’s no point in deleting them.
+Additionally, when you delete photos, you’ll be informed how much space you’re restoring.

 It is worth noting here that the space on your Google account is divided not only between photos, but also between Google mail and Google Drive.
 Sometimes it is worth deleting old, unnecessary emails with attachments to recover valuable gigabytes.